sree1lalitha/chsl/README.md

 This is all about analysing the text complexity in the levels of the Hindi and Telugu Stories.

 For this, I had choosen TextBlob library to read the text.
-To check the readablity Flesch Reading Ease formula and for the grade leve Flisch-Kincaid Grade level has been used.
+To check the readablity Flesch Reading Ease formula and to find the grade level, Flisch-Kincaid Grade level has been used.
 These are the formulas to them.

 Flesch Reading Ease = 206.835-(1.015xASL)-(84.5xASW)

 and Flesch-kincaid Grade-Level = (0.39xASL)+(11.8XASW)-15.59

 Where, ASL = Total Number of words/Total number of sentences

        ASW = Total syllable count/number of words.

        The score levels and grade level should be as below.
 For Hindi text the score should be >150.

        Score	Difficulty          School level